 All relevant financial relationships for anyone with the ability to control the content of this educational activity are listed below and have been mitigated according to Partners’ policies.
 Others involved in the planning of this activity have no relevant financial relationships.

-- Disclosure information will be available here at least one week prior to the event.
+• Disclosure information will be available at least one week before the conference.

 Disclosure of Unlabeled Use